sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 	- July 29, 2024
 		- connected with Surrendra to figure out the workflow of the application
 		- found some headway into the possible Oauth2 integration methods
-		- worked on some different separation of code for SQL
+		- worked on separation of code for SQL
 		- passed the security config file to Shubam for further discussion regarding the same
 	- July 30, 2024
 		- worked on replacing some values in the security config to find out the difference it makes
 		- replaced some values in the .env file to get the different outputs
 		- the login screen works, but the redirect URL does not seem to be working as intended
+	- July 31, 2024
+		- worked on redirect of the URL
+		- changed the .env file to test the different approach of SSO login
+		- also added various understand the workflow of the application